stijnwop/manualAttach/README.md

 ## Documentation

 ### Attach/Detach implements
-When attaching an implement the script forces the implement to stay at the lowered state.
-There are some exceptions made for the frontloaders, skidsteers, shovels, telehandlers, combines and hooklift implements.
-You're still able to attach and detach those implements from the inside of your vehicle.
+When attaching an implement the script forces the implement to stay at it's lowered state.
+There are some exceptions made for frontloaders, skidsteers, shovels, telehandlers, combines and hooklift implements.
+You're still able to attach and detach those implements without having to leave your vehicle.
-*Note: The connection hoses and power take off still requires to be attached manually for those implements.*
+*Note: The connection hoses and power take off still require to be attached manually for those implements.*
-In order to detach the implement needs to be lowered first!
-Also make sure the power take off and conenction hoses are detached before detaching the implement.
+In order to detach, the implement needs to be lowered first!
+Also make sure that the power take off and connection hoses are detached before detaching the implement.

-The mod disables attaching and detaching from inside the vehicle (expections are mentioned above).
-Like the mod tile already suggests it’s not possible anymore to do the quick switches between implements.. get out that vehicle for real this time!
+The mod disables attaching and detaching from inside the vehicle (exceptions are mentioned above).
+Like the mod title already suggests it’s not possible anymore to do the quick switches between implements.. get out that vehicle for real this time!

 ### Attach/Detach power take off
 Hit `Z` in order to attach/detach the power take off.